B-AROL-O/ARNEIS/docs/howto/howto-install-eclipse-capella.md

 This document explains how to install [Eclipse Capella&trade;](https://www.eclipse.org/capella/) - an Open Source solution for Model-Based Systems Engineering - and use it for the ARNEIS project.

-## Introduction Eclipse Capella™
+## Introduction to Eclipse Capella™

 Eclipse Capella™ is a comprehensive, extensible and field-proven MBSE tool and method to successfully design systems architecture.

 <https://www.youtube.com/watch?v=WSzlN4YT3gM>